starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creating a file with special characters redirecting output into a file duplicate the last line of a file deletes files with .js extension
+creating a file with special characters redirecting output into a file duplicate the last line of a file deletes files with .js extension count the number of directories and sub-directories